-The 3.7-mile hybrid overhead and underground line will be constructed between our Newington Substation in Newington, Connecticut, and our Southwest Hartford Substation in Hartford, passing through portions of Newington, West Hartford and Hartford.
-The new line would be located within Eversource's existing transmission and distribution line rights of way, under town streets and along the existing Amtrak rights of way.
+At Eversource, we're always working to serve you better.
+The 3.7-mile, hybrid overhead and underground line will be constructed between our Newington Substation in Newington, Connecticut, and our Southwest Hartford Substation in Hartford, passing through portions of Newington, West Hartford and Hartford.
+The new line will be located within Eversource's existing transmission and distribution line rights of way, under town streets and along the existing Amtrak rights of way.

 To improve system reliability, cost-effectiveness and the environment, we will also be upgrading our Newington and Southwest Hartford Substations with new equipment.
 The project will also allow power to be redirected – for example, north to south – during times of high customer demand.

 * Click to Enlarge

 - Line Location: Newington, West Hartford and Hartford, Connecticut

 - Substations: Substation upgrades at Newington Substation in Newington and Southwest Hartford Substation in Hartford.

 - Siting review by: The Connecticut Siting Council (CSC)